Hispanic Heritage Month mentoring panel set for Sept. 28

-The Air Force Materiel Command will host a Cross-Cultural Mentoring Panel in conjunction with Hispanic Heritage Month.
-September 28 at 2 p.m.
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio -- The Air Force Materiel Command will host a Cross-Cultural Mentoring Panel in conjunction with Hispanic Heritage Month, September 28 at 2 p.m.
 ET.
 The virtual event, hosted on ZoomGov, is open to all uniformed and civilian Airmen.

+Joseph Oder, Executive Director, Air Force Nuclear Weapons Center, will host the event, which will feature panel representatives from across the command.

 |Date Taken: